top of page

 Man City Left Flank Greats: A Historical Journey Through Blue Brilliance

-Whether they were gritty defensive stalwarts or marauding attacking forces, each player contributed uniquely to the club's success.
-We have gone through the annals of Man City's history to uncover the best left-backs to have donned the sky-blue jersey.
+Whether they were gritty defensive stalwarts or marauding attacking forces, each player contributed uniquely to the Cityzens' success.
+We’ve looked back through City’s history to highlight the best players to have worn the sky-blue jersey in that role.

 10. Stuart Pearce